Employers: Take Steps Now for Affordable Care Act Compliance

 The State Legislature might be struggling with a decision on health care exchanges required under the Affordable Care Act, but that will not excuse employers from taking steps to meet the requirements of the Act now that the Supreme Court has upheld it as law.

 - Summary of benefits and coverage.
 On either the plan's first open enrollment period or the first plan year beginning on or after September 23 – whichever comes first - plans must provide participants with a summary of benefits and coverage.
-A template of this four-page summary is available on the Department of Labor's website (See: Templates, Instructions, and Related Materials heading at this link).
+A template of this four-page summary is available on the Department of Labor's website.

 - W-2 reporting of employer-sponsored health coverage.
 Beginning with this 2012 tax year, employers need to include on employee's W-2s the cost of employer-sponsored health coverage.
 This includes both employer and employee portions of the cost of health benefits.